 What Are the Risks of Feeding My Dog Vanilla Ice Cream?

-However, if you insist on feeding your dog ice cream, vanilla is certainly the best flavor to give her.
-Some flavors — like chocolate, macadamia nut, and coffee — can be toxic to dogs, but most pooches should have no issues with vanilla.
+However, if you insist on feeding your dog ice cream, vanilla is certainly the best flavor to give.
+Some flavors—like chocolate, macadamia nut, and coffee—can be quite toxic to dogs, but most pooches should have no issues with vanilla.

 Are There Any Health Benefits to Giving Your Dog Vanilla Ice Cream?

 Not really.
 There are a few nutrients in ice cream (like calcium), but they don’t exist in sufficient quantities to counterbalance all the junk.
 Of course, your dog would likely argue that there are mental health benefits to eating ice cream, but we can’t really speak to that.

 Are There Healthy Alternatives to Vanilla Ice Cream for Dogs?

 Absolutely.
 There are a few commercial ice creams designed for dogs; these usually use lactose-free milk and dog-friendly ingredients like peanut butter.
 However, while these are healthier for your dog than regular ice cream, don’t confuse that with them actually being healthy; they’re still treats and should be given sparingly.